 How much has the office changed—and changed us—over the past century?
 Both radically, and not as much as you’d think.
 For nine‑to‑fivers, the clock must still be punched, metaphorically if not literally.
 The biggest transformations have all been driven by technology, and the digital tools we use today have changed how we get things done.
 Artificial intelligence now promises to reimagine the office not so much as a physical environment but as a cognitive partner—adapting and learning on the fly to match the needs of its inhabitants.

-Office as factory
+History of the Office Technology: Office as factory

 Behold the “efficient office.”
 Inspired by the work‑efficiency theories of mechanical engineer Frederick Taylor, early modern offices featured open floor plans with densely packed rows of desks where workers pecked at Burroughs adding machines and manual typewriters.
 Supervisors monitored workers’ productivity by pacing the aisles or watching over them from private offices from above.
 This top‑down management approach remained more or less standard for more than half a century.